My Favourite Hikes in Kananaskis (So Far!)

 Sarrail Ridge (via Rawson Lake) Map

-* 4 kms one-way to Rawson Lake (1.5 hrs), an extra 2 hrs for Sarrail Ridge
+* Distance: Roughly 4 kms one-way to Rawson Lake (1.5 hrs), an extra 2 hrs return for Sarrail Ridge

 * Trailhead: Upper Lake Day Use Area, use southernmost of the 3 parking lots

-The trail to Rawson Lake is part of the Upper Kananaskis Lake circuit, a chilled-out walk through forests of fir and spruce.
-About 1 km in, you’ll cross Sarrail Creek bridge; you’ll fork left toward Rawson Lake soon after.
+The trailhead to Rawson Lake is part of the Upper Kananaskis Lake circuit, a chilled-out walk through forests of fir and spruce.
+About 1 km in, you’ll cross Sarrail Creek bridge over (you’ve guessed it)...
+Sarrail Creek Falls.

 This magnificently calm body of water lies in a spectacular glacier-carved cirque.
-Don’t make the mistake of NOT walking around the lake; go left and follow the trail around the southeastern shore for beautiful views of small meadows lying below the impressive 1200-meter headwall.
-There are tons of opportunities for meditation and photography all along the lakeshore.
+But DON’T make the mistake of stopping here.
+Go left and follow the trail around the southeastern shore of Rawsom Lake for beautiful views of the meadows lying below the impressive 1200-meter headwall.

 At the 4km mark, you’ll see the trail scramble upslope towards the saddle right of Mount Sarrail.
 If the walk to Rawson Lake failed to satisfy your lust for hearty hiking, the very steep climb to the saddle outta do it.

-Now, this rather short section of Sarrail Ridge is the most precipitous bit of dirt that I have ever hiked.
-If you’re willing to endure the cardiovascular slog, I heartily encourage you to push upwards, as the reward far outweighs the effort.
-It’s a steep, straight-up 350m climb to the saddle, with no switchbacks to water down the grade; allow yourself a good 45 minutes to get there.
-I’m sure I panted like a bear in heat the whole way.
+It’s a straight-up, 350m climb to the saddle, with no switchbacks to dumb down the grade; allow yourself a good hour to get up there.
+I'm fairly certain I panted like a bear in heat the whole way up.

-Know that you might have to use your hands on the path (Yes!
-Let’s get our hands dirty!), and the scramble down will seem even steeper; most people did it on their bums or backwards holding on to the stunted trees.
-Hikers might be lined up to head up or down the narrow trail, especially in the summer.
+You might have to use your hands on the way up (Yes!
+Let’s get our hands dirty!) and the scramble down will seem even steeper; most people did it on their bums or backwards while holding on to the stunted trees.
 There is a rope in one section to assist people going down (don’t let your ego interfere here; grab the damn rope).
-Don’t let any of these details deter you - I assure you it’s 100% worth it.
+But don’t allow these details to deter you - I assure you it’s 100% worth it.
 Keep at it, my friend!

 Pocaterra Ridge Map